Updating Cart For Gift...

 On the occasion of this new creation , we will continue our movement of refocusing in France .
 I met Sylvain in a workshop near Paris.
 This is where your bridge pants will be made from dormant stocks of a beautiful 100% cotton twill denim, "zero waste" obviously, for these badge buttons, they come from Lyon our favorite supplier.

-What is certain is that Armand will meet all our promises "to make something beautiful and to do it well", 100% French, from start to finish, from the design, to the prototype, to the "zero waste" material, and to manufacturing near Paris!
+What is certain is that Armand will meet all our promises "to make beautiful things and do them well", 100% French, from start to finish, from the design, to the prototype, to the "zero waste" material, and to manufacturing near Paris!

 To be completely honest, I named him ARMAND… and I don’t really know why!